 A hidden gem, nestled within a truly stunning location overlooking the beautiful Lake Windermere.
-Humberts are extremely proud to present High Croft, a property that offers one of the most idyllic locations within the Lake District, with breath taking views over Ambleside and the mountains around Kirkstone Pass to the east and Lake Windermere to the south.
+High Croft is a property that offers one of the most idyllic locations within the Lake District, with breath taking views over Ambleside and the mountains around Kirkstone Pass to the east and Lake Windermere to the south.

 The property is believed to have been built as a house for the gardener of Croft Manor House, in the Victorian era, and has since been greatly extended, modernised and much improved over time.
 The style of the property elegantly blends traditional and contemporary features, combined with far reaching views that encompass the Lake District's most iconic locations.